KjeldSchmidt/clarity-website/data-mesh-resources.md

 Read [Data Mesh Accelerate Workshop](https://martinfowler.com/articles/data-mesh-accelerate-workshop.html) on Martin Fowler's website.

-**Why Data Mesh and How to Make it a Reality**, a webinar by Data Mesh Experts from Collibra, Roche, Accenture and Thoughtworks
+**Why Data Mesh and How to Make it a Reality** a webinar by Data Mesh Experts from Collibra, Roche, Accenture and Thoughtworks

 > Data mesh is making waves for enterprises’ business decisions across the globe.